 P.S.
 Maybe wait six months to play this game.
 The game itself is in great shape, but the fan-made wiki and maps need work.

 P.P.S.
-It's now 2018-03-28 and I've put about a month's time between Subnautica's endgame and my impatient self.
+It's now 2018-03-28 and I've put about a month's time between me and Subnautica's endgame.
 Absence makes the heart grow fonder?
 I have to admit that I find sometimes find myself daydreaming about this game.
 Warts and all, it's something special.